Akash0420/Auction/README.md

 * SQLite<br/>

 ### Conclusion<br/>
-online auction systems offer numerous benefits over traditional in-person auctions.
-They provide convenience, a larger audience, greater transparency, access to more information, and lower costs for buyers and sellers alike.
-Additionally, online auctions can be conducted using various software and platforms, including dedicated auction software, e-commerce platforms, and social media.
-Online auctions have become an increasingly popular method for selling a wide range of goods and services, from collectibles and art to real estate and vehicles.
-Overall, online auction systems have revolutionized the auction industry, making it easier and more accessible for people to buy and sell items in a competitive and transparent marketplace.
+Online auction systems have revolutionized the auction industry by offering convenience, a wider audience, transparency, more information, and lower costs.
+These auctions can be conducted using various software and platforms, making it easier to sell a wide range of goods and services.
+From collectibles to real estate, online auctions have made buying and selling items more accessible in a competitive and transparent marketplace.